 Phenotypes (2001-ongoing) In this installation, a 360 degree projection of a new cul-de-sac development envelops the viewer.
 As traffic passes by, the distant sounds of pile driving can be heard.

-Conceptually, the work is an ongoing installation: each year another
+Conceptually, the work is an ongoing installation: new video narratives are periodically added to the

 architecture).
 As he looks out onto the overly manicured vista before

-him, his thoughts reveal some of the images he has just seen in the
+him, his thoughts (in a thought bubble) reveal some of the images he has just seen in the

 book.
 Of the places mentioned in his thoughts, Salix house, Tanglefoot